Test Flexible Policy Continues

 AP Coursework and Testing

-- We understand that the AP testing process and score reporting was affected by the pandemic.
-The inability to provide AP test scores will not impact the review of an application.
+- The inability to provide AP test scores will not impact the review of an application.

 - Many students who have access to AP coursework choose to present coursework and scores during the application process.
 When provided, this information is only used in context with additional information in a student's application and where such courses are available.
 Where AP is available, excessive AP participation is neither required nor encouraged.